 These fish are found in South America from Colombia and Trinidad in the north as far south as the Río de la Plata drainage at the border of Uruguay and Argentina.
 Bronze corys mostly inhabit slow-moving rivers and streams and prefer areas with shallow, muddy water, however, they have also been found in fast-flowing rivers.

-With a special ability to breath air from the surface of the water, cory catfish are one of the few fish that can thrive in stagnant water.
+With a special ability to breathe air from the surface of the water, cory catfish are one of the few fish that can thrive in stagnant water.
 In the home aquarium, you will often see them darting to the surface to take a quick gulp of air and then dive back down to the bottom.

 Colors and Markings

 Like all corydoras, this species is armored with overlapping scales known as plates or scutes.
 Their fins possess a leading spine, which can be locked in place to make it difficult for larger fish to swallow them.
 This spine can also make netting them difficult, and care should be taken when doing so.
 In the home aquarium, corys are prized for being charmingly expressive.

 Bronze corys are a schooling fish.
 Keep them in groups of at least five.
 Cory catfish tankmates may include most community tank species as long as they are non-aggressive and friendly in nature.
 Otocinclus catfish, tetras, swordtails, and other corys can be a good fit.
 Avoid putting corys in the same tank with oscars, Texas cichlids, or Jack Dempseys.
 These species can injure corys or may try to eat them.

 Bronze corys tolerate a wide variety of water conditions.
 However, they prefer acid to neutral pH, soft to slightly hard water, and temperatures in the middle 70s.
-They are not tolerant of salt and should always be moved if the tank is going to be salted.
+They are not tolerant of salt and should always be moved if the tank is going to treated using salt.